BA (Hons), PG Dip, Dip. Couns, Reg. MBACP

-Dartford Community Mental Health Team: support work in the community supporting clients with mental health issues.
+Dartford Community Mental Health Team, Dartford: support work in the community supporting clients with mental health issues.

-MSAP (Medway and Swale Advocacy Partnership), Strood: support advocacy work at HM Prison Standford Hill, Isle of Sheppey - a Category D men's open prison.
+MSAP (Medway and Swale Advocacy Partnership), Strood: prison support advocacy work at HMP Standford Hill, Isle of Sheppey - a Category D men's open prison.

 Victim Support, Chatham: support work for victims of crime.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).